dostarora97/Technical_Seminar/README.md

 jupyter notebook
 ```
 ~2.
 Or, Use helper script to run all of them automatically~.
 (Don't use following commands.
 Not safe.
 Python may not be able to build virtual environment)
+(Only works for Python3.8)
 ```
 chmod +x ./Scripts/First_Run.sh
 ./Scripts/First_Run.sh